4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Colombo to Negombo

 From Colombo, you can head to other parts of Sri Lanka.
-There are trains that connect you to other cities and you can also take the bus to most parts of Sri Lanka.
+Some trains connect you to other cities, and you can take the bus to most parts of Sri Lanka.

 From Colombo, we headed to the beachside city of Negombo for a few days by the sea.